All Episodes

 How do you do it?

-Now we're all we all work and serve other people.
+Now, we all work and serve other people.

-You either provide goods or services that people want, need and desire.
+You either provide goods or services that people want, need, and desire.

 That is our system.